Skip to main content

 North Carolina is one of the fastest-growing states in the country, and its infrastructure is struggling to keep pace.
 NCDOT manages hundreds of active construction projects at any given time, from widening I-77 near Charlotte to repaving rural highways in the mountains.
 The more work zones on NC roads, the more opportunities for accidents.

 Construction zone crashes are different from typical accidents because the road itself has been altered.
 Lanes are narrower than normal.
 Merge points appear suddenly.
 Speed limits drop with little warning.
 Jersey barriers sit inches from your lane.
-And if something goes wrong, the question of who is responsible becomes far more complicated.
+And if something goes wrong, the question of who is responsible becomes far more complicated than a standard two-car crash.

 Enhanced Penalties in NC Work Zones

 NC takes construction zone safety seriously.
-The penalties for traffic violations in active work zones are significantly harsher than on normal roads.
+The penalties for traffic violations in active work zones are significantly harsher than on normal roads -- and they come in two distinct layers that even experienced drivers misunderstand.

-When you pass a sign indicating an active work zone with workers present, fines for speeding violations are automatically doubled.
+When you pass a sign indicating an active work zone with workers present, fines for speeding violations are automatically doubled under GS 20-141(j1).
 A $100 speeding fine becomes $200.
 This applies whether or not you actually see workers at that specific moment -- the sign governs.

 Felony Charges for Worker Injuries

-If you cause an accident that injures or kills a construction worker in an active work zone, you may face criminal charges.
-NC law treats these cases with particular severity because work zone workers are in a uniquely vulnerable position -- they have no protection from a vehicle traveling at highway speed.
+If you cause an accident that injures or kills a construction worker in an active work zone, you may face felony charges.
+NC law treats these cases with particular severity because work zone workers have no protection from a vehicle traveling at highway speed.
+A criminal conviction for a work zone injury offense also becomes powerful admissible evidence in the victim's civil lawsuit against you.

 Insurance Rate Impact

-A work zone speeding ticket carries the same points as a regular speeding ticket under the NC Safe Driver Incentive Plan, but the doubled fine and the circumstances may lead your insurance company to treat it more seriously during rate reviews.
+A work zone speeding ticket carries insurance points under the NC Safe Driver Incentive Plan, but the doubled fine and the circumstances may lead your insurer to treat the incident more seriously during rate reviews.

 Who Is Liable for a Construction Zone Accident?